 Reality television star Kim Kardashian West has her sights set on changing the realities of several incarcerated people.

-Kardashian West, 37, met with President Trump at the White House in May as part of her ongoing efforts to get a pardon for Alice Marie Johnson, a great-grandmother who at the time was serving a life sentence for a nonviolent drug conviction.
+On June 6, 2018, Trump commuted the sentence of Alice Marie Johnson, a great-grandmother who was serving a life sentence for a nonviolent drug conviction.
+This came following a meeting with Kardashian West.

-But Johnson isn’t the only imprisoned person Kardashian West has advocated for.
-Read on for a look at people she’s tried to help.
+But Johnson isn’t the only person Kardashian West has advocated for.
+Read on for a look at people she’s trying to help.

-But prosecutors said Brown was trying to rob him.
-She is slated to remain in prison for at least 51 years, meaning she’ll be at least 67 years old before she can be released.
+Prosecutors had alleged Brown was trying to rob him.
+She was slated to remain in prison for at least 51 years, meaning she’ll be at least 67 years old before she can be released.

 “The system has failed.
-It’s heartbreaking to see a young girl sex trafficked then when she had the courage to fight back is jailed for life!” she posted.
+It’s heartbreaking to see a young girl sex trafficked then when she had the courage to fight back is jailed for life!” she previously said on social media.
 “We have to do better & do what’s right.”

-Charles was released from prison early in 2016 but is scheduled to go back to jail after a federal court said his reduced sentence was an error, Nashville Public Radio reported.
+Charles was released from prison early in 2016 but was directed to go back to jail after a federal court said his reduced sentence was an error, Nashville Public Radio reported.

 Charles, who is in his 50s, already served 21 years for selling crack to an informant, but he was sentenced to 35 years, according to Nashville Public Radio.